 - Avoiding the habit of tobacco and smoking helps in the effective prevention of lung cancer.
 Individuals who do not possess this habit especially tend to show a lower risk of lung cancer 2.
 Even though the individuals generally show such habitual activities, we can reduce the risk of lung cancer can be by eliminating these activities.

 - One of the major preventive measures against lung cancer includes the intake of vitamins or other treatments which are not considered to be effective.
 But, among all such dietary supplements, the consumption of beta-carotene, which is the drug of vitamin A has been proved to show efficacy for the prevention of lung cancer.

 - Eliminating the risk factors such as cigarette smoking, secondhand smoke, family history, HIV infection, environmental risk factors and beta-carotene supplements in heavy smokers have been considered as an important preventive measure towards lung cancer 3.

 - The adoption of protective factors such as no smoking, and quitting it, lowering the exposure of risk factors at the workplace, and lowering the exposure to radon.

-- The clinical trials concerned with cancer prevention have been used for identifying the ways for cancer prevention 4.
+- The clinical trials concerned with cancer prevention have been generally used for identifying the ways for cancer prevention 4.